zhmcclient/zhmc-prometheus-exporter/docs/appendix.rst

       Hardware Management Console for IBM Z

    Jinja2 expression
-     A Jinja2 expression (without curly braces).
+     A Jinja2 expression *without* surrounding double curly braces.

      See https://jinja.palletsprojects.com/en/3.1.x/templates/#expressions
      for a description.

-     Note that when putting Jinja2 expressions into YAML files, it is recommended to put the expression into double or single quotes.
-A Jinja2 expression that is a literal string would be e.g. ``'abc'`` in Jinja2 and would need to be put into double quotes in YAML, e.g. ``value: "'abc'"``.
+     When putting Jinja2 expressions into YAML files, it is recommended to put the expression into double or single quotes to protect it from being interpreted as YAML.
+An example where that makes a difference is a Jinja2 expression that is a literal string: The Jinja2 expression ``'abc'`` must be put into double quotes in YAML to protect the single quotes and becomes ``value: "'abc'"``.

    Metric service based metrics
      Metrics that are retrieved from the HMC using the "Get Metric Context"